Presheaves of symmetric tensor categories and nets of C*-algebras: Notation and background.

+For the notion of \emph{functor} $F : {\bf C} \to {\bf D}$ we refer to \cite[\S I.3]{ML}, from which the following definitions are taken.
+The functor $F$ is said to be an \emph{isomorphism} whenever it is bijective both on the set of objects and on the sets of arrows, so it has an inverse functor, and, in particular, we say that $F$ is an \emph{automorphism} whenever ${\bf C} = {\bf D}$.
+We say that $F$ is an \emph{embedding} whenever it is injective on the sets of arrows, and that $F$ is \emph{full} whenever it is surjective on the sets of arrows.
+Finally, $F$ is said to be an \emph{equivalence} whenever there is $F' : {\bf D} \to {\bf C}$ such that $F \circ F' \simeq id_{\bf D}$ and $F' \circ F \simeq id_{\bf C}$, where $id_{\bf C}$ is the identity functor and $\simeq$ denotes a natural isomorphism (see \cite[\S I.4]{ML}).

-Many categories that we will consider are {\em topological}, that is: (1) Any $F \in \obj {\bf C}$ is a space; (2) Any set of arrows $(F,F') \in {\bf arr} \ {\bf C}$ has elements continuous maps from $F$ to $F'$ and is endowed with a suitable topology; (3) Composition yields continuous maps on the sets of arrows.
+Many categories that are considered in the present paper are \emph{topological}, that is: (1) Any $X \in \obj {\bf C}$ is a space; (2) Any set of arrows $(X,X')$ has elements continuous maps from $X$ to $X'$ and is endowed with a suitable topology; (3) The composition defines continuous maps on the sets of arrows.

-The cases of interest are the following: (1) The category ${\bf Ban}$ with objects Banach spaces and arrows bounded linear operators, endowed with the norm topology on objects and with the pointwise convergence topology on the sets of arrows.
-If $F \in \obj {\bf Ban}$, then ${\bf aut}F$ is the group of invertible linear operators; (2) The category $\Calg$ with objects \sC algebras and arrows $*$-morphisms, with the same topologies as ${\bf Ban}$.
-If $F \in \obj \Calg$, then ${\bf aut}F$ is the automorphism group; (3) The category ${\bf Hilb}$ with objects Hilbert spaces and arrows bounded linear operators, with the same topologies as ${\bf Ban}$.
-If $F \in \obj {\bf Hilb}$, then by convention ${\bf aut}F$ is the unitary group; (4) The category ${\bf TopGr}$ with objects topological groups and arrows continuous maps, endowed with the pointwise convergence topology on the sets of arrows.
-If $F \in \obj {\bf TopGr}$, then ${\bf homeo}F$ is the homeomorphism group.
+The cases of interest are the following: (1) The category ${\bf Ban}$ with objects Banach spaces and arrows bounded linear operators, endowed with the norm topology on the objects and with the pointwise convergence topology on the sets of arrows.
+If $X \in \obj {\bf Ban}$, then ${\bf aut}X$ is the group of invertible linear operators; (2) The category $\Calg$ with objects \sC algebras and arrows $*$-morphisms, with the topologies of ${\bf Ban}$.
+If $A \in \obj \Calg$, then ${\bf aut}A$ is the *-automorphism group; (3) The category ${\bf Hilb}$ with objects Hilbert spaces and arrows bounded linear operators, with the topologies of ${\bf Ban}$.
+If $H \in \obj {\bf Hilb}$, then by definition ${\bf aut}H := UH$, the unitary group; (4) The category ${\bf TopGr}$ with objects topological groups and arrows continuous maps, endowed with the pointwise convergence topology on the sets of arrows.
+If $G \in \obj {\bf TopGr}$, then ${\bf homeo}G$ is the homeomorphism group.

 \